Frequently Asked Questions

 If you have questions about your HSA account itself, NueSynergy Customer Service can assist.

-MaxHSA includes a rewards marketplace where you can earn cashback from participating merchants.
+MaxHSA includes a rewards marketplace where you can earn cash back from more than 7,000 participating online merchants.

 To use MaxHSA, you will link:

-- A checking or savings account that will fund roundups
+- Your checking or savings account that will fund your Roundups

 Yes.